-Mahmoud Bazzi (centre), a Lebanese national suspected of kidnapping, torturing and killing two Irish United Nations peacekeepers in 1980, has been deported from the US over immigration offences.
-Photograph: US Immigration and Customs Enforcement.
+A Lebanese man suspected of kidnapping, torturing and killing two Irish United Nations peacekeepers in war-torn Lebanon in 1980 has been deported from the US over immigration offences.

 US immigration officials said in a statement that Mr Bazzi was deported to Lebanon on Thursday.
 He was transported on a commercial flight to Beirut from Detroit under escort by immigration enforcement officers and turned over to the Lebanese authorities.